maximiliankaske/fast-forward/README.md

 - [x] Checkout [next-auth](https://next-auth.js.org/getting-started/client#custom-client-session-handling) about how to create role based paths with params.
 - [x] Replace feedback/Filter Component with Tabs (TailwindUI) to move from feedback.fish design
 - [ ] Inside project accessibility -> add active/inactive status + show it on thumbnail

+## Reminder for myself

+- Illustrations can be found at [manypixels](https://www.manypixels.co/gallery)